pseudocoders/GPT-notes/springboot/microservices.md

 To install Kafka and start a Kafka cluster with a ZooKeeper instance, follow these steps:

-1.1. **Download Kafka**: Visit the Apache Kafka website (https://kafka.apache.org/) and navigate to the "Downloads" section.
+   - **Download Kafka**: Visit the Apache Kafka website (https://kafka.apache.org/) and navigate to the "Downloads" section.
 Download the latest stable version of Apache Kafka suitable for your operating system.

-1.2. **Extract the Kafka package**: Once the download is complete, extract the Kafka package to a directory of your choice.
+   - **Extract the Kafka package**: Once the download is complete, extract the Kafka package to a directory of your choice.

-c. **Start ZooKeeper**: Kafka relies on ZooKeeper for coordination and configuration management.
+   - **Start ZooKeeper**: Kafka relies on ZooKeeper for coordination and configuration management.
 Open a terminal or command prompt and navigate to the Kafka directory.
 Start a ZooKeeper server by running the following command:

    ```bash
    bin/zookeeper-server-start.sh config/zookeeper.properties